B3-2

 Director|CHANG Wen-Chieh external link

-CHANG Wen-Chieh is a visual and new media artist specializing in immersive storytelling and digital experiences.
+Chang Wen-Chieh is a visual and new media artist specializing in immersive storytelling and digital experiences.
 In 2016, he founded Oready Innovation Lab, focusing on VR, AR, and interactive media.
 His work bridges technology and art, crafting immersive experiences in collaboration with global brands.
 Recognized with awards such as the Asian Academy Creative Awards, iF Design Award, and A' Design Award, his projects have also been showcased at the Ars Electronica Festival in Austria.

 Presented by|Hakka Public Communication Foundation